-All new employees to Williamson County Emergency Communications must successfully complete an 8-12 week academy.
+All new employees to Williamson County Emergency Communications (WCEC) must successfully complete an 8–12-week academy in our state-of-the-art simulation lab.
 During this time, we teach our employees the skills they will need to be successful in this profession.
-This includes training on all of our computer systems, policies and procedures, geography and various other certification courses.
-It is during our academy that candidates will complete their TCOLE (Texas Commission on Law Enforcement) Basic Telecommunicator Course and will take the State Telecommunicator Licensing Exam.
+This includes, but are not limited to training on:

 - Police, Fire and Medical nature codes